nickebbitt/nickebbitt.com/content/posts/2024-06-30-jmanc-2024/index.md

 ![The Marketplace](marketplace-1.jpg)

-We also created 4 spaces where the actual unconference session would happen.
+We also created 4 spaces where the actual unconference sessions would happen.
 One of the spaces already had a name in the Auditorium but for the others we naturally channelled our inner geek and called them Hot Spot, The Heap and Garbage Collection.

 ![The Heap](IMG_1807.jpeg)